 We recognise that Learners with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
-Additional barriers can exist when recognising abuse and neglect in this group, including:
+Additional barriers can exist when recognising abuse, neglect and exploitation in this group, including:

-- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration - Learners being more prone to peer group isolation than other Learners - The potential for Learners with SEN and disabilities being disproportionately impacted by behaviours such as bullying, without outwardly showing any signs - Communication barriers and difficulties in overcoming these barriers KCSIE Sept 2023 has stated that in addition to physical' health' issues mental health conditions may also cause barriers for reporting concerns and this should be taken into consideration. - Using the SEND register in place Educ8 identifies the additional challenges and assigns extra pastoral support and attention to ensure that appropriate support for communication is in place.' (see 13-9 SEN & Disability Policy)
+- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration - Learners being more prone to peer group isolation than other Learners - The potential for Learners with SEN and disabilities being disproportionately impacted by behaviours such as bullying, without outwardly showing any signs - Communication barriers and difficulties in overcoming these barriers has stated that in addition to physical' health' issues mental health conditions may also cause barriers for reporting concerns and this should be taken into consideration.